Teenasparagu/SpearheadAI/README.md

 # SpearheadAI

 This project provides a basic game engine.
-A lightweight Flask application is
+A lightweight Flask server exposes API endpoints while a small React application displays the current board state.

-included that only displays the current board state while the game itself is run from a separate command line program.
+The game itself is still run from a separate command line program.

 ## Launching the Board Viewer

-1. Install dependencies (Flask, numpy, and pytest are used):
+1. Install dependencies (Flask, numpy, and pytest are used).
+If you see a `ModuleNotFoundError` for Flask, make sure you've run:
    ```bash
    pip install -r requirements.txt
    ```

-2. Run the game (this also launches the board viewer):
+2. Run the game (this also launches the React board viewer):

    ```bash
    python run_game.py
    ```

    Open `http://localhost:5000/` in your browser to see the board as you play.
+   The page includes a small form to send messages to the game log.

 ## Programmatic Usage